ocean-mapping-group/ocean-mapping-group.github.io/omg/removeAngular.md

     *   **Correction Application:** For each beam in each profile, it calculates a correction factor: `(Overall_Average - Mean_Beam_Response[beam_number])`.
 This correction is added to the beam's reflectivity or calibrated backscatter.
     *   **Pseudo Angle Independent Backscatter:** The corrected value is stored in the `pseudoAngleIndependentBackscatter` field of the beam structure, and clipped to `0-255`.
 4.  **In-Place Update:** The modified beam records (specifically the `pseudoAngleIndependentBackscatter` field) are written back to the input merged files.

+## Output Files
+*   The input merged files are modified in-place.
+*   `Beam.Averages`: An ASCII file containing the mean backscatter response for each beam number.

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `support.h`: For general utility functions and error handling.
+*   `Echo_calib.h`: For `EM_convert_amplitude` function.

+## Notes
+This tool is used to generate angle-independent backscatter measurements, which are more indicative of the true physical properties of the seafloor.
+By removing the angular dependence caused by beam patterns and geometry, the resulting backscatter can be used more effectively for seafloor classification.
+The tool modifies merged files in place, so backups are recommended.